moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 ```
 git fetch upstream
-git branch --merged upstream/master
+git branch --merged upstream/main
 git branch --merged upstream/MOODLE_XXX_STABLE
 ```

 #### Pruning local branches

 The `git fetch upstream` command fetches the changes from your upstream repository (remember that `git fetch` does not modify your working directory, so it is safe to run it whenever).
-The `git branch --merged` commands displays all branches that are merged into the Moodle's upstream `master` branch and `MOODLE_XXX_STABLE` branch, respectively.
+The `git branch --merged` commands displays all branches that are merged into the Moodle's upstream `main` branch and `MOODLE_XXX_STABLE` branch, respectively.
 To delete these local branches, use:

 ```
-git branch -d MDL-xxxxx-master_accepted_branch
+git branch -d MDL-xxxxx-main_accepted_branch
 ```

 #### Pruning remote branches